Mikumi National Park

 Overview

 Mikumi is among the largest National parks in Tanzania.
 Additionally, Dar es Salaam has the easiest access to it.
 It is the perfect safari destination for individuals who don’t have a lot of time because wildlife encounters are almost guaranteed.
-Mikumi National Park had been anticipated to become a major tourist destination in Tanzania with the completion of the paved road connecting the park gate with Dar es Salaam.
+Moreover, Mikumi National Park had been anticipated to become a major tourist destination in Tanzania with the completion of the paved road connecting the park gate with Dar es Salaam.

 The park is home to a large diversity of species that is both easily spotted and used to game viewing.
-Mikumi National Park is a well-liked destination for weekend visitors from the city or for business travelers who don’t have a lot of time to spend on an extensive safari itinerary because of its proximity to Dar es Salaam and the abundance of wildlife that lives inside its limits.
+Mikumi is a well-liked destination for weekend visitors from the city or for business travelers who don’t have a lot of time to spend on an extensive safari itinerary because of its proximity to Dar es Salaam and the abundance of wildlife that lives inside its limits.

 The approaching dawn is obscured by swirls of thick mist.
 The first rays of sunlight cast a reddish glow over the puffy grasses that are rippling across the plain.
 At this hour when predators are most active, a herd of zebras strikes a ballerina-like position with their heads in line and stripes flowing together.

 The surfaced road connecting Dar es Salaam and Iringa passes through Mikumi National Park, which borders the Selous, the largest game reserve in Africa, on its northern boundary.
 Thus, it is the area of a 75,000 square kilometer (47,000 square mile) wilderness that is most easily accessible.
-This wilderness area extends almost as far east as the Indian Ocean.
+Additionally, this wilderness area extends almost as far east as the Indian Ocean.

 The popular focal point of Mikumi, the Mkata Floodplain, is frequently compared to the more well-known Serengeti Plains because of its expansive vistas and profusion of species.